xbencat/labs/2-sql-internals/README.md

 department = 'Rozhlas a televizia Slovenska';
 ```

 Try building an index on the condition that you need (i.e., index on `deparment` column).
-Measure how is the query without and with this index.
+Measure how fast is the query without and with this index.

 Build a covering index on `department, customer`.
 Is the query faster now?
 Make sure that the covering index is used and that you see an Index-only scan.